""

 The vocabulary and its three levels will be discussed, where the emphasis will be on the terminology and language use of different school subjects and how they should be taught, not least when it comes to pupils’ varied language abilities, both among pupils who have Icelandic as a first or second language.

-The course will aim to provide students with a comprehensive understanding of the developmental changes that take place from birth through adolescence.
+The course aims to provide students with a comprehensive understanding of the developmental changes that occur from birth through adolescence.

 Content: